-Model Model Requirement Explanation, discussion Req ID Requirement (configure further as needed) Name 2.2 2.2 External Behavior Model 2.2.1 External Interfaces · Input-Outputs are flows of energy, force, mass, or information, exchanged during the interactions , , , noted above.
+Pog ID Model Requirement Model Requirement Explanation, discussion Key ID Name (configure further as needed) 2.2 2.2 External Behavior Model 2.2.1 External Interfaces The Model shall represent the external Input- Input-Outputs are flows of energy, force, mass, or information, exchanged during the inter- Outputs exchanged during interactions with noted above.
 These flow through Interfaces.
-Examples of Interfaces include radiating or absorbing · surfaces, mechanical connections or fasteners, hydraulic connections, electrical connectors, liquid- through which they are exchanged. liquid or liquid-solid boundaries, keyboards, displays, chemically active interfaces, sensors, actuators, biologically active interfaces, etc. 2.2.2 External The model shall represent all the significant All behavior, and all the laws of the physical sciences, is in the context of Interactions, consisting of Interactions external interactions that the system of interest the exchange of energy, force, mass flow, or information, leading to state change in the interacting has with its listed environmental actors, listing entities.
+Examples of Interfaces include radiating or absorbing Domain Actors, and the external Interfaces surfaces, mechanical connections or fasteners, hydraulic connections, electrical connectors, liquid- through which they are exchanged. liquid or liquid-solid boundaries, keyboards, displays, chemically active interfaces, sensors, actuators, biologically active interfaces, etc. 2.2.2 External The model shall represent all the significant All behavior, and all the laws of the physical sciences, is in the context of Interactions, consisting of Interactions external interactions that the system of interest the exchange of energy, force, mass flow, or information, leading to state change in the interacting has with its listed environmental actors, listing entities.
 Representing Interactions is accordingly central to Physics-Based Models.
 In addition, Data- which actors are involved in each interaction.
 Driven Models represent discovered and compressed description of the external appearance of those interactions, even though no underlying physics-based cause may be included.
-So, both types of 1 models require that the models include identification of all the significant external interactions that 1 the subject system has with its environmental actors.
+So, both types of models require that the models include identification of all the significant external interactions that the subject system has with its environmental actors.
 "Significant" in this requirement is always evaluated in terms of its impact on the modeled system stakeholder measures of effectiveness.
 Note that this requirement is not about interactions that are internal to the system of interest.
-Those are 1 only of interest for certain types of models, and covered in another section later below.
-2.2.3 ParasiticsExternal The modeled external interactions shall include These are in principle a subset of the External Interactions referred to in the preceding section, but any parasitic aspects which arise from choice of are noted here so that they are not overlooked.
+Those are only of interest for certain types of models, and covered in another section later below.
+223 ParasiticsExternal The modeled external interactions shall include These are in principle a subset of the External Interactions referred to in the preceding section, but 2.2.5 any parasitic aspects which arise from choice of are noted here so that they are not overlooked.
 Some interactions that a system has with its internal design, materials, technologies, or environment may be "accidents" of its design, selected technology, or the environment itself.
 For solution approach but which were not otherwise example, a mechanical structural member (a part) may contribute parasitic or "stray" electrical required by the primary intended system capacitance that impacts the electronic behavior of the system.
-In engineered (human designed) purpose, where significant from a stakeholder systems, these interactions might be considered to fall in the category of "unintended" interactions, perspective. but they are just as real as those intended, and may have large technical and stakeholder impacts.
+In engineered (human designed) purpose, where significant from a stakeholder systems, these interactions might be considered to fall in the category of "unintended" interactions. perspective. but they are just as real as those intended, and may have large technical and stakeholder impacts.
 Failure modes are a part of this behavior.
-I